 UPDATE: On May 5, Edelman released an interim update on their trust barometer in the midst of the COVID-19 pandemic – answering some of the questions raised in the blog below.
 In short?
-In the face of the pandemic, trust in institutions has taken a significant leap and are at an all-time high: in Canada, it’s a 10-to-20 point increase.
+In the face of the pandemic, trust in institutions has taken a significant leap in Canada by a 10-to-20 point increase.
+That’s an all-time high.
 Government has gone from least to most trusted institution in the country.
 Also a key takeaway?
 Increased trust comes with increased responsibility – we expect more of our institutions.
 Canadians have higher trust in media than other countries reported.
 What’s consistent to the January survey?
-People are worried about their financial security (now more specifically related to COVID-19) and we still agree that collaboration raises everyone involved.
+People are worried about their financial security (now more specifically related to COVID-19).
+We also still agree that collaboration raises everyone involved.
 Read more here: https://www.edelman.com/research/trust-2020-spring-update.
 Can’t wait to see what the next update shares!

-The world at large has adapted many things as a result of COVID-19 – the way we work, care for families and friends, how we socialize, shop, eat, travel.
+The world at large has adapted many things as a result of COVID-19.
+The way we work, care for families and friends, how we socialize, shop, eat and travel.
 Has it changed the way we trust?
 Perhaps that will be a key finding in the 2021 Edelman Trust Barometer.

 If you’re not familiar with it, Edelman Intelligence – a global insight and analytics consultancy – launched an annual survey in 2000 that reports on the public’s degree of trust in its institutions.
 In early 2020, before all of our worlds were tilted, they released their 20th report.
 This report’s release is something I look forward to each year (because I’m that kind of girl!) and it was no disappointment.

 Why does the barometer matter to us as communications professionals?
-It’s an insight into how people feel about the information they’re receiving.
-It can add perspective into the kind of hurdles your message is facing.
-It’s a global report, so it won’t help with your direct community, but it will help give perspective on the foundations of communication, and how the world is feeling about them.
+It’s an insight into how people feel about the information they’re receiving, andcan add perspective into the hurdles your message is facing.
+The barometer is a global report, so it won’t help with your direct community, but it will help give perspective on the foundations of communication, and how the world is feeling about them.

 The 2019 report showed some thoughtful updates, some of them which raise concern: